How to take your music outside (without annoying the neighbours)

 1. Finding the right wireless speaker

-If you want hours and hours of tunes to take with you anywhere, look for a portable wireless speaker that is:
+If you want hours and hours of tunes to liven up a flat party, picnic in the park or study group, look for a portable wireless speaker that is:

 - Battery powered so you don’t need to plug in